Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

    o SCHC C/D and F/R are LoRaWAN Application Server; ie the LoRaWAN application server will do the SCHC C/D and F/R.

+   o The LPWAN-AAA Server is the LoRaWAN Join Server.
+Its role is to manage and deliver security keys in a secure way, so devices root key is never exposed.

 ~~~~

     ()   ()   ()       |                      +------+